awkns-projects/rom-ai/designDoc/A2AandMCPArchi.md

    - QA-RA → RA-W3: "Here are the generated tests"

 2. **Event-Driven Pattern**
-   - MCP Server → All Agents: "New ABI data available"
+   - MCP Adapter → All Agents: "New ABI data available from MCP server"
-   - Agents subscribe to relevant events
+   - Agents subscribe to relevant events from MCP adapter

 3. **Publish-Subscribe Pattern**
    - QA agents publish test results